martingabelmann/awesome/README.md

 # AwesomeWM
 My Awesomeconfig (3.5) and -widgets.
 Some of them are selfmade and more ore less documented, some are from the awesome-wiki (i'll try to mark them).

+For 4+ have a look at my [awesome4-configs](https://github.com/martingabelmann/awesome4-config) repo.

 ##  Table of contents
 * [Variables](#variables)